digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 ## Working with IIIF

 The first thing to do is load some IIIF.
-Throughout this demo we will use [this manifest](https://iiif.wellcomecollection.org/presentation/b1932795x):
+At the start of this walkthrough we will use [this manifest](https://iiif.wellcomecollection.org/presentation/b1932795x):

 ```js
 const exampleManifestUri = "https://iiif.wellcomecollection.org/presentation/b1932795x";